OmNinave/E-commerce/README.md

 ## 🤝 Contributing

 This is an internship project for **ProLab Equipment**.

-For questions, suggestions, or collaboration opportunities, please reach out to the development team.
+For questions or collaboration, please contact the development team.

 <br/>